-Subsequent to the end of our second fiscal quarter, in connection with our acquisition of the Courtyard Denver Downtown, we assumed a \$27.2 million loan secured by a mortgage on the hotel.
+On July 22, 2011, in connection with our acquisition of the Courtyard Denver Downtown, we assumed a \$27.2 million loan secured by a mortgage on the hotel.
 The loan bears an annual fixed interest rate equal to 6.26%, amortizes on a 30-year schedule and matures on August 5, 2012.
-We will review the terms of the loan in conjunction with our purchase accounting to determine whether the loan terms are consistent with current market.
+We reviewed the terms of the mortgage loan in conjunction with the hotel purchase accounting and concluded that the interest rate was above current market.
+Accordingly, we recorded a \$0.3 million debt premium to record the debt at fair value as of the acquisition date.
+The debt premium will be amortized over the remaining life of the loan to interest expense.

-In connection with the ongoing renovation and repositioning project at the Frenchman's Reef & Morning Star Marriott Beach Resort, we received consent for the project from the lender of the mortgage loan secured by this hotel.
+In connection with the renovation and repositioning project at the Frenchman's Reef & Morning Star Marriott Beach Resort, we received consent for the project from the lender of the mortgage loan secured by this hotel.
 In connection with receiving the consent, we were required to deposit \$3.4 million into a reserve account for debt service during the renovation project and to establish a lender-held reserve for the project.
+In addition, we were required to deposit \$24.5 million into lender and other escrow reserves for the funding of the renovation.
+As of September 9, 2011, the reserve funds for the renovation have been substantially used.